175+ Best Holiday Christmas Events in Atlanta and Beyond

 Sounds of the Season at Mall of Georgia.
 Local community, church and school groups will perform festive holiday performances in the Dining Pavilion.
 Dec.
 5-6.

 A Festival of Nine Lessons & Carols at Glenn Memorial United Methodist Church.
-The Emory tradition established in 1935 continues with this candlelit evening service of choral music and readings by special guests.
+This candlelit evening service of choral music and scripture will feature readings by special guests from the Emory community.
 Dec.
-7-8.
+6-7.

 Christmas with the Atlanta Symphony Orchestra at Atlanta Symphony Hall.
-The Orchestra, Chorus, The Gwinnett Young Singers and the Morehouse College Glee Club will perform Christmas carols and hymns.
+Join the Orchestra, Chorus and special guests for Christmas carols and hymns.
 Dec.
-8 and 9.
+6-8.

 Bethlehem Walk at Mountain View United Methodist Church. storytelling and Santa.
 Walk through the streets of Bethlehem, depicted as it was the first Christmas, complete with shopkeepers.
 Dec.
 7-9.